Our next courses for English speaking clients

 • Climate: temperatures, rainfall and their annual distribution

-• Soil: basic parameters, nutrient levels, nutrient correction, correct soil
+• Soil: basic parameters, nutrient levels, nutrient correction, field sampling

 • Water availability and basic needs for irrigation